Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

+This section outlines remarks on certain practical aspects of the computational complexity, numerical stability (robustness) and estimation times of the bandwidth selection procedures, in addition to other numerical considerations.

+\begin{enumerate} \item \textit{Complexity:} The LCV criterion is $\OO(n)$ and the number of bandwidth entries to optimize for a $d$-dimensional model is $d(d+1)/2$, so $\OO(d^2)$.
+As expected, the spectral norm of the optimal bandwidth matrix increases with the dimension $d$ and decreases as the sample size $n$ grows.
+Using a diagonal bandwidth matrix reduces to $d$ the number of parameters to be estimated, and leads to gains in speed at the expense of poorer performance (higher MISE).

+\item \textit{Robustness}: The bandwidth matrix estimation criteria (especially LSCV) which require Monte Carlo integration over the half-space for the bias term estimation are disturbingly sensitive to the choice of plug-in.
+For the Gaussian estimator for the rotated data (\texttt{hsgauss}; Appendix~\ref{app:R.code}), only a diagonal bandwidth was considered because the orthogonal transformation matrix yields uncorrelated components (except for the additional log-transformed radius).
+Preliminary tests (not reported) showed that using the full matrix yielded little improvement over this approach.

+\item \textit{Estimation times}: Estimation of the bandwidth matrix Cholesky factor is fast, although the RLCV and LSCV criteria are about three times as slow as the LCV criterion due to the need to perform Monte Carlo integration.
+Using the kernel as plug-in for the target density $f_i$ in integrals can lead to a considerable speed-up because $n$ is typically small, at the expense of additional variability.
+For $d=3$, and a sample size $n=1000$, all calculation times were under a minute, with an average of, e.g., three seconds for the truncated Gaussian kernel density estimator with LCV.

+\item \textit{Other considerations}: It is numerically challenging to evaluate the RMISE and BRMISE by numerical integration, and the problem becomes more challenging when $d$ increases as the mass of the integral becomes increasingly diffuse.
+Different numerical routines give answers that are sometimes orders of magnitude apart, so some care is needed.
+Preliminary rotation of the space is preferable, as integrating over $\R_{+} \times \R^{d-1}$ is easier. \end{enumerate}

-\begin{remark} The MIG distribution is more asymmetrical the closer the mode is to the boundary of $\mathcal{H}_d(\bb{\beta})$; see the bottom right panel of Figure~\ref{fig:simulation.2d.densities} for an illustration.
-This affects the properties of the kernel when the mode of the underlying process lies on the boundary.
-In such cases, using a truncated Gaussian or truncated Student-$t$ kernel, which could better accommodate such observations and outliers, would be preferable and might lead to lower RMISE values. \end{remark}
+\begin{remark} The MIG distribution becomes increasingly asymmetrical as its mode approaches the boundary of $\mathcal{H}(\bb{\beta})$; see Figure~\ref{fig:MIG.LCV.problems} for an illustration.
+This growing asymmetry affects the properties of the MIG kernel density estimator when the mode of the underlying data generating process lies on the boundary; in particular, the log-likelihood cross-validation score becomes fully driven by points close to the boundary, whereas Gaussian-based estimators are more affected by outliers and values far from the mode.
+If there are many observations very close to the boundary of the half-space, using a truncated Gaussian or truncated Student-$t$ kernel would be preferable and might lead to lower RMISE values. \end{remark}